pumbaasdad/system-restore/roles/media-rip/README.md

 # Required Variables

  * optical_vendor: The vendor of the optical drive that will be used by `MakeMKV`.
 This string will be used in a `udev` rule to identify the drive.
+This information can be obtained by running the command `sudo udevadm info -a /dev/sr#` where `sr#` is the optical drive.
  * media_rip_dir: The directory used for media rip operations.
 Defaults to `{{ docker_compose_dir }}/media-rip`.
  * media_rip_config_dir: The directory where the docker container will store any information that it needs to persist.
    Defaults to `{{ media_rip_dir }}/config`.